gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ### Depletion-Mode

 Although not as popular as enhancement-mode MOSFETs, depletion-mode MOSFETs are a very important MOSFET type.
-They are typically distinguished on schematics from enhancement-mode types by drawing a solid line rather than a dashed line for the channel, as shown in the below figure:
+They are typically distinguished on schematics from enhancement-mode types by drawing a solid line rather than a dashed line for the channel, as shown in {{% ref "fig-mosfet-schematic-symbols-depletion-mode-n-ch-p-ch" %}}.

-{{% figure src="mosfet-schematic-symbols-depletion-mode-n-ch-p-ch.svg" width="700px" caption="Schematic symbols for depletion-mode MOSFETs." %}}
+{{% figure ref="fig-mosfet-schematic-symbols-depletion-mode-n-ch-p-ch" src="_assets/mosfet-schematic-symbols-depletion-mode-n-ch-p-ch.webp" width="700px" caption="Schematic symbols for depletion-mode MOSFETs." %}}

-The easiest way to show the difference between enhancement and depletion-mode MOSFETs is to plot a `\(V_{GS}\)` vs. `\(I_D\)` graph as shown in below.
+The easiest way to show the difference between enhancement and depletion-mode MOSFETs is to plot a `\(V_{GS}\)` vs. `\(I_D\)` graph as shown in {{% ref "vgs-vs-id-enhancement-and-depletion-mode" %}}.

-{{% figure src="vgs-vs-id-enhancement-and-depletion-mode.svg" width="700" caption="Vgs vs. Id for enhancement-mode and depletion-mode N-channel MOSFETs.
+{{% figure ref="vgs-vs-id-enhancement-and-depletion-mode" src="_assets/vgs-vs-id-enhancement-and-depletion-mode.svg" width="700" caption="Vgs vs. Id for enhancement-mode and depletion-mode N-channel MOSFETs.
 Fictional example (not based from real data)." %}}

 The curve for the depletion-mode MOSFET is shown on the left.
 As you can see, the device is OFF (not conducting current) when `\(V_{GS}\)` is around `\(-4V\)` and is well and truly on when `\(V_{GS}\)` gets to `\(0V\)`.
 In comparison, the enhancement-mode MOSFET is fully off when `\(V_{GS} = 0V\)`, and takes around `\(+3V\)` before it starts conducting.